CalivmaInnovation/FlyBoard/README.md

 # FlyBoard

-Game developed in C++ for Amstrad platform.
+Game developed in C for Amstrad platform.
 Also it will be presented to contest CPCRetroDev2015.

 ## Information